-Contact Your Legislator to Oppose HB 1200
+Contact Your Senator to Oppose HB 1200

 Don’t Allow Your Free Speech to be Silenced

 The legislature repealed Measure 22 for constitutional reasons.
 Legislators expressed frustration that the drafters of IM22 would move forward with a ballot measure that they had been told was likely unconstitutional.
-Now, here comes HB 1200 which is an attempt to restrict the constitutional right to free speech.

 The political speech surrounding IM 22 was deceptive and at times quite vicious.
 That doesn’t mean that free speech should be silenced.